reasonmii/ref_R/statQuest/PCA.md

-**Generate a fake dataset that we can use in the demonstration**
-</br>A matrix of data with 10 samples where we measured 100 genes in each sample
+**Generate a fake dataset that we can use in the demonstration** A matrix of data with 10 samples where we measured 100 genes in each sample

 ```{r}
 data.matrix <- matrix(nrow=100, ncol=10)
 ```

 **name the samples**
 </br>The first 5 samples will be "wt" or "wild type" samples